simzero-oss/rom-js/README.md

 ### Generating the ROM data

-A local installation of ITHACA-FV ([@carpemonf fork](https://github.com/carpemonf/ITHACA-FV)) and OpenFOAM (v2112) is needed.
-You can use your local versions or install them with:
+A local installation of ITHACA-FV ([@carpemonf fork](https://github.com/carpemonf/ITHACA-FV)) and OpenFOAM (v2106) is needed.
+You can use your local versions and skip this step.

+Check system requirements for OpenFOAM and ITHACA-FV and run:

 ```
 make compiled-non-emcc